-Lightly drizzle olive oil over the zucchini.
+Lightly drizzle olive oil over the nectarines, zucchini, and avocado.
 Heat a grill pan over medium-high heat.
-Place the nectarine, zucchini, and avocado on the pan face down.
+Place the nectarines, zucchini, and avocado on the pan face down.
 Grill for 3 to 5 minutes until grill marks appear.
-Transfer the nectarine, zucchini, and avocado to a cutting board.
-Cut the nectarine into slices.
-Cut the zucchini crosswise into 1/2-inch thick pieces.
+Transfer the nectarines, zucchini, and avocado to a cutting board.
+Cut the nectarines into slices.
+Cut the zucchini crosswise into 1/2-inch pieces.
 Dice the avocado and scoop out the flesh.

 In a large salad bowl, add the arugula, basil, nectarine, zucchini, avocado, tomatoes, and pepitas.
 Pour the dressing over the salad.
 Gently toss to coat.
 Season with salt and pepper and serve.